briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 	print "Standard error of the mean: ", dataset_stderr

-A single S.E.M. will envelop 68% of the possible replicate means; two S.E.M.s (1.96, to be precise) envelop 95% of the possible replicate means.
-Thus, two S.E.M.s are also called the "estimated 95% confidence interval."
+A single S.E.M. will usually envelop 68% of the possible replicate means and two S.E.M.s envelop 95% of the possible replicate means.
+Two S.E.M.s are called the "estimated 95% confidence interval."
+The confidence interval is estimated because the exact width depend on how many replicates you have; this approximation is good when you have more than 20 replicates.

-### Mann-Whitney-Wilcoxon (MWW) RankSum test
+#### Mann-Whitney-Wilcoxon (MWW) RankSum test

-The MWW RankSum test is a useful test to determine if two datasets are significantly different or not.
-Unlike the t-test, the RankSum test does not assume that the datasets are normally distributed, thus providing a more accurate assessment of the datasets.
+The MWW RankSum test is a useful test to determine if two distributions are significantly different or not.
+Unlike the t-test, the RankSum test does not assume that the data are normally distributed, potentially providing a more accurate assessment of the datasets.

 As an example, let's say we want to determine if the results of the two following experiments significantly differ or not: